Skip to main content

 2. In the Python Code field, enter the Python code you want to execute.
 Use print() to see the output.

-3. Optionally, enable Tool Mode and connect the interpreter to an Agent as a tool.
-For example, connect a Python Interpreter and a Calculator as tools for an Agent, and test how it chooses different tools to solve math problems.
-The flow looks like this: Python Interpreter and calculator connected to Agent
+3. Optional: Enable Tool Mode, and then connect the Python Interpreter component to an Agent component as a tool.
+For example, connect a Python Interpreter component and a Calculator component as tools for an Agent component, and then test how it chooses different tools to solve math problems.
+Python Interpreter and Calculator components connected to an Agent component

 4. Ask the agent an easier math question.
 The Calculator tool can add, subtract, multiple, divide, or perform exponentiation.
 The agent executes the evaluate_expression tool to correctly answer the question.